New York museums to display signs identifying art looted by the Nazis

 “We owe it to them, their families, and the six million Jews who perished in the Holocaust to honour their memories and ensure future generations understand the horrors of this era,” Gov Hochul said back in August.

-Wesley Fisher, who oversees research for the Claims Conference, an organization that deals with reparations for victims of the Holocaust, told the AP it is pivotal that museums are committed to preserving history and work accordingly to inform visitors of the stolen pieces.
+Wesley Fisher, who oversees research for the Claims Conference, an organization that deals with reparations for victims of the Holocaust, told the Associated Press it is pivotal that museums are committed to preserving history and work accordingly to inform visitors of the stolen pieces.

 “Because the survivors of the Holocaust are a generation that is dying out, this becomes much more important,” Mr Fisher told the AP.
 “The objects become much more important.
 The idea that students and general public should go through museums to understand where these items come from, is important.”